SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 “a ``Dictionary`` of type ``String``, ``String``”, which is written as ``Dictionary<String, String>``.
-Because it is “of type ``String``, ``String``”, all of its keys must be strings, and so must all of its values.
+Because it is “of type ``String``, ``String``”, all of its keys must be strings, and all of its values must be strings.

 The ``airports`` array has been initialized with two key-value pairs.
 The first pair has a key of ``"TYO"``, and a value of ``"Tokyo"``.